splicemachine/splice-machine-spark-connector/README.md

 # Splice Machine Connector for Apache Spark™

-**Splice Machine Connector for Apache Spark™** is a library to allow Apache Spark (namely Spark SQL and Spark Structured Streaming) to work with data in Splice Machine.
+**Splice Machine Connector for Apache Spark™** is an [Apache Spark™](https://spark.apache.org/) connector to work with data in [Splice Machine](https://www.splicemachine.com/).

-The connector supports the following Data Source contracts in Spark SQL:
+The connector supports batch and streaming queries using the following Data Source contracts in [Spark SQL](https://spark.apache.org/docs/latest/sql-programming-guide.html) and [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html):

 1. `spliceV1` format for Data Source V1 API

 ## Status

-This library is currently work-in-progress and is likely to get backwards-incompatible updates.
+This connector is currently work-in-progress and is likely to get backwards-incompatible updates.

 Consult [Issues](https://github.com/jaceklaskowski/splice-machine-spark-connector/issues) to know the missing features.